splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 To validate your setup, examine the details of your GCP integration as displayed in the list at the end of the setup page.

-* For details about the metrics provided by an GCP integration, see :ref:`gcp-metrics`.
+* Check the :ref:`gcp-prereqs`
-* To send logs from GCP to Splunk Observability Cloud, follow the instructions in :ref:`gcp-logs`.
+* :ref:`gcp-connect`
-* Learn about Splunk Observability Cloud's :ref:`GCP Infrastructure Monitoring options <infrastructure-gcp>`.
+* For details about the metrics provided by an GCP integration, see :ref:`gcp-metrics`
-* To learn more about Splunk Observability Cloud's data model, refer to :ref:`data-model`.
+* To send logs from GCP to Splunk Observability Cloud, follow the instructions in :ref:`gcp-logs`